CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 * Pre-installed software and libraries including the documentation have been updated.
 * Users should also recompile their own codes for the new OS.
 * Some older versions of applications are not available anymore.
-* Login nodes have been renamed as `mahti-login11` and `mahti-login12`.

-If you encounter any problems, don't hesitate to [contact CSC Service Desk](../contact.md).

-Please note that old login nodes (mahti-login1 and mahti-login2) are not available and new login nodes have also new names.
+Please note that old login nodes (mahti-login1 and mahti-login2) are not available and new login nodes have also new names, mahti-login11 and mahti-login12.
 Also the ssh keys of login nodes have changed and check sums of new keys are:

 | SHA256 checksum                             | Key                                |
 |---------------------------------------------|------------------------------------|